 What is the property clock and how does it work?

-Investors can track the property market cycle using the property clock<, which is made up of eight steps that fall within the four property cycle phases.
+Investors can track the property market cycle using the property clock, which maps the cycle of rising and falling property demand.

 How do you identify a city or suburb's position in a property cycle?